sistelexis/vehicleDetection/README.md

 It would have been easy to avoid looking to the left side of the image, but that would create a failure if we move the car to the right lanes (where it should have always been based, at least, on European laws :) ).

-Bigger weaknesses of this system is when the car is passing by metalic guard rails and also tire marks on brighter pavements.
-That seems to really fool the system, and I believe the solution must be on getting an improved data set, since the detections of those features are longer in time and space, and thus hard to eliminate with both spatial and temporal filtering.
+Bigger weaknesses of this system is when the car is passing by metallic rail guards and also tire marks on brighter pavements.
+That seems to really fool the system, and I believe the solution must be on getting an improved data set, since the detections of those features are longer in time and space, and thus hard to fully eliminate with both spatial and temporal filtering.

-An improvement would be to do refined searches on limited small areas of the image where it would be expected to have a car based on the previous images.
+An improvement would be to do refined searches on limited small areas of the image, with smaller windows, where it would be expected to have a car based on the previous images.
 For that I added a variable (move) on the detection object to store the motion vector calculated using the detection centers from all the consecutive matches.

 In-line with what is required to stand out, this project was not just about doing a good detection, but also on doing it quite fast.
 Abusing on sliding windows would make it easier to get a better detection, but that would come at a price that would not justify it anymore.